Mexico Travel Tips

 - Visit the markets - Mexico’s markets are a great place to experience traditional food, pick up a bargain, and purchase plenty of souvenirs.
 Head to the Ciudadela market in Mexico City or Oaxaca for folk art.

-- Chapultepec Park – Chapultepec is one of the largest city parks in the world, encompassing the Mexico City Zoo, Atlantis (marine life park), La Feria amusement park and the world class Museum of Anthropology.
+- Wander through Chapultepec Park – Chapultepec is one of the largest city parks in the world, encompassing the Mexico City Zoo, Atlantis (marine life park), La Feria amusement park and the world class Museum of Anthropology.
 The park is a must if you are visiting Mexico City.

-- Explore Tulum – Many visitors combine sightseeing with a day’s swimming and relaxing on the beach but Tulum is also situated right next to Sian Ka’an Biosphere Reserve, a UNESCO World Heritage Site – prime trekking ground for those who want to experience jungle wildlife living amidst pristine rainforests and Mayan ruins.
+- Trek Around Tulum – Many visitors combine sightseeing with a day’s swimming and relaxing on the beach but Tulum is also situated right next to Sian Ka’an Biosphere Reserve, a UNESCO World Heritage Site – prime trekking ground for those who want to experience jungle wildlife living amidst pristine rainforests and Mayan ruins.
 I really enjoyed the ruins here.
 It’s beautiful setting and the beach swimming around Mayan ruins was an amazing experience.

-- The Day of the Dead – On November 2nd, Mexico celebrates this yearly festival.
+- Honour the Day of the Dead – On November 2nd, Mexico celebrates this yearly festival.
 Contrary to its name the festival is a vibrant and lively affair with celebrations for those who are gone but not forgotten.
 If you want a real taste of Mexican culture then the sights and sounds of this festival are an interesting experience.

 - Get active – Laying around on the beach is great and all, but there is a ton of stuff to do.
 Consider surfing, snorkeling, SCUBA diving, sea kayaking, zip-lining, caving, and more.
 Mexico is a great country for the adrenaline junkie.